Share This Article

-And trust me, those are great places to be.
+And trust me, those were great places to be.
 But today, we’re talking about the mill that inspired it all.
-The very first Rock Mill was built in 1799 by Joseph Loveland and Hezekiah Smith.
+The very first Rock Mill, built in 1799 by Joseph Loveland and Hezekiah Smith.

 The mill was donated to Fairfield County Parks in 2017 and when it roared back to life, visitors from around the state and country came to see the old mill in action.